BioDAS/biodas.github.io/wiki/Everything_DAS.md

 Acknowledgments
 ---------------

-(some of this document may have been cut an pasted from documentation contributed by the following people):
+(some of this document may have been cut and pasted from documentation contributed by the following people):

 -   Andreas Prlic